jnino-itfactoria/learning-jenkins-3003221/README.md

 # Learning Jenkins, 01-04: Install Jenkins as a Container

 ## Prerequisites
-You will need to have [Docker](https://docs.docker.com/get-docker/) installed on your local system.
+* You will need to have [Docker](https://docs.docker.com/get-docker/) installed on your local system.
+* RAM: 1Gb
+* Disk Space: 10Gb

 ## Installation
 In a terminal, run the following commands: